la2050/challenge/_2021/learn/expandla.md

   district, as it dealt with the disruption in student learning.
 The program provided coordinated STEM learning both as after-school enrichment and, more significantly, as part of the regular, core school day, delivering synchronous online experiences, and brand new asynchronous resources.
 To date Season of STEM has covered Summer 2020, Fall 2020, and Spring 2021 semesters, in partnership with LAUSD.
 A comprehensive evaluation looking at teacher, student and provider impacts is currently underway.
 Preliminary survey results indicate that 93% of teachers rated the program as excellent and 87% felt that the program was effective in engaging students.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '30000' Describe how Los Angeles County will be different if your work is successful.: >- With a coordinated network of out-of-school time (OST) STEM providers under ExplandLA, Greater Los Angeles will gain and achieve a few critical goals: 1.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '30000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '330' Describe how Los Angeles County will be different if your work is successful.: >- With a coordinated network of out-of-school time (OST) STEM providers under ExplandLA, Greater Los Angeles will gain and achieve a few critical goals: 1.